moj-analytical-services/splink/docs/topic_guides/theory/fellegi_sunter.md

 #### Understanding the relationship between Match Probability and Match Weight

-It can be helpful to build up some inuition for how _match weight_ translates into _match probability_.
+It can be helpful to build up some intuition for how _match weight_ translates into _match probability_.

 Plotting _match probability_ versus _match weight_ gives the following chart: